mackee/GitHub-Apps-Auth/README.md

     my $token  = $auth->issued_token;

-`issued_token` returns a API token in string.This token is cached while valid.
+`issued_token` returns a API token in string.
+This token is cached while valid.

 When calling this method with condition that expired token, this method refreshes a token automatically.

 ## token

 This method returns an API token.
-Unlike C &lt;issued\_token>, this method not refresh an expired token.
+Unlike `issued_token`, this method not refresh an expired token.

 ## expires